 - 1. Switch off the Network Camera by disconnecting the power adapter. - 2.
 Press and hold the Reset button with a straightened paperclip while reconnecting the power. - 3.
-Keep the Reset button pressed during about 2 seconds or more than. - 4.
-Release the Reset button, and wait for the Status LED to turn off. - 5.
+Keep the Reset button pressed during about 2 seconds. - 4.
+Release the Reset button. - 5.
 The network camera resets to factory defaults and restarts after completing the factory reset.